JeffESchmitz/UdacityCapstoneReadme/README.md

 In this capstone project, students will create an app of their own design that showcases our iOS development skills.

 ### App Description:
 RideNiceRide is the best way to enjoy Boston's Hubway bike sharing system on iOS.
+View up-to-date bike and station availability, store favorite stations and view your Hubway account details.
 *Inspired and based upon the fantastic Android application, [Moyeu](https://github.com/garuma/Moyeu) developed by [Jérémie Laval](https://github.com/garuma?tab=overview&from=2016-12-01&to=2016-12-31&utf8=✓).*

 ## 2. User Experience